Thumbnail Emotion

 Confident

-+0% views not significant p = 1.000 · vs. averageThe face projects self-assurance — direct eye contact, slight smile, squared posture.
++0% views trend only · vs. averageThe face projects self-assurance — direct eye contact, slight smile, squared posture.
 Signals authority and makes the viewer trust the content.

 The politician looking directly at the camera with a composed, assertive expression